 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can send your comments to:
+You can send us comments from www.irs.gov/FormComments.
+Or you can write to:

-Internal Revenue Service Tax Forms and Publications Division 1111 Constitution Ave.
+Internal Revenue Service Tax Forms and Publications 1111 Constitution Ave.
 NW, IR-6526 Washington, DC 20224